jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 - disadvantages:
   - every object has a full copy of all the methods and properties, which can be redundant
-  - there is no way to inspect an object and know whether it was created from a factory function (i.e., identify "type" or "class")
+  - there is no way to inspect an instance object and know whether it was created from a factory function (i.e., identify "type" or "class")